-The fission process produces radioactive as well as stable nuclides with masses ranging from 72 to 167 and with two broad peaks in the regions of 95 and 138.
-The masses are identified rather than the specific nuclides because in fission many short-lived nuclides are produced that quickly decay by beta
+The fission process produces radioactive as well as stable nuclides with mass numbers ranging from 72 to 167 and with two broad peaks in the regions of 95 and 138.
+The masses are identified rather than the specific nuclides because in fission many short-lived nuclides are produced that quickly decay by beta emission to a long-lived or stable member of the mass chain [18, 19].